The most common questions our SEO coaches get are “How do I put keywords on my website?” and “How do I use keywords for SEO?”

 Now it's time to make sure you know the difference between the two types of keywords we’re going to address.

-Using a Focus Keyword & Secondary Keywords
+Using a Focus Keyword & Secondary Keywords for SEO

 In order to decide where to add keywords to your pages, you must first know that Google ranks individual pages — not websites as a whole.